blairfix/prod_curve/README.md

 ### Output

-`prod_curv` returns a list with estimated monthly production data for each well.
+`prod_curve` returns a list with estimated monthly production data for each well.

 * `well_id`: a vector of well IDS
 * `production`: a vector of production months for each well